Pod-Level CrashLoopBackOff: An Agent Triage Playbook

 The order to check

-5. Dependencies: can the pod reach its database, its other services?
-Network or DNS failures masquerade as CLBO.
+- Dependencies.
+Can the pod reach its database and its other services?
+Network and DNS failures routinely masquerade as CLBO.

 Recoveries the agent can apply

-Restart the deployment if the cause looks transient.
-Logged and time-bounded; if the restart does not help, do not loop.
+- Restart the deployment.
+When the cause looks transient.
+Logged and time-bounded; if the restart does not help, the agent does not loop.

-Roll back to the last known-good image if the cause is the recent image.
+- Roll back the image.
+When the cause is a recent deploy.
 Requires human approval if the rollback affects more than one service.

-Pause the deployment if the cause is unclear and the impact is contained.
-Better to leave one pod stuck than cascade.
+- Pause the deployment.
+When the cause is unclear and the impact is contained.
+Better to leave one pod stuck than cascade across the cluster.

 When to escalate

-Cause is a config that the agent does not own.
-Surface the config field; escalate to the team that owns it.
+- Unowned config.
+Cause is a config the agent does not own.
+Surface the field; escalate to the team that owns it.

-Cause involves multi-service coordination.
-The agent cannot orchestrate cross-team rollbacks; escalate to the on-call.
+- Multi-service coordination.
+The agent cannot orchestrate cross-team rollbacks; escalate to on-call.

-Cause is unclear after the five steps.
-The agent has done its job; the human picks up.
+- Unclear cause after five steps.
+The agent has done its job; the human picks up with the diagnostics already gathered.

 Output structure

-Time spent.
-CrashLoopBackOff investigations should complete in under 30 seconds; longer is an inefficient agent.
+- Confidence and time.
+Confidence per cause class plus elapsed time.
+Investigations should complete in under 30 seconds; longer indicates an inefficient agent.

 Eval cases for this agent

-Image-pull failure case: agent should identify the image as the cause within 3 steps.
+- Image-pull failure.
+Agent should identify the image as the cause within three steps.

-Missing-secret case: agent should identify the missing mount within 3 steps.
+- Missing-secret case.
+Agent should identify the missing mount within three steps and name the specific secret.